 Learn About Patients’ Social Media Usage

-Despite this key function, the primary audience for pharmaceutical social media profiles is patients.
-If you’re unsure about the right questions to ask, keep it simple at first: ask them what their favorite social media network is.
+The best way is to ask them how they use social media in focus groups.
 If there’s one outlet that’s particularly important, it’s best to focus your resources on that platform.
 It’s always better to have one profile that is well-tended-to than to have several neglected shell pages.
 Quality > quantity.

-Do they browse social media on apps, or do they split their time between desktop and mobile devices?
-If they mostly use mobile devices, then your profile will have to be optimized with this in mind.
-Make sure the website you link to in the ‘About’ section is optimized for mobile devices.
+Because of this, it’s important to make sure the website you link to in the ‘About’ section is optimized for mobile devices.
 It should load in under 3.5 seconds for mobile devices, it should be mobile-responsive, and should not require users to scroll horizontally or resize any element.
 There are also keyword research implications, which I’ll address in the next article in this series.

 Often, disparaging comments will be made by troll accounts that are created simply to stir as many pots as they can.
 Take a look at their comment history to find out; if they only make negative comments then they likely don’t have many followers and shouldn’t be a serious concern.
 Pre-write your responses and make sure your employees are prepared to deal with the situation.